 There are so many hostels in Tokyo that you could spend hours just scrolling through Hostel World trying to find the right one.
 There’s no need to do that, though, as we’ve compiled a comprehensive guide to 20 of the best hostels in Tokyo.

 You can also rent a room or an entire apartment for your stay.
 There are plenty of great choices on Airbnb for very reasonable prices.
-If you decide to stay in an apartment, check out our Airbnb post for a 35% discount!

 For this Tokyo travel guide, we’ve narrowed down our 3 favorite hostels below: best overall, best for solo travellers, and best party hostel.